captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 To run.
 ---
----
 ## LISSETTE:
 Fuck.
 ---
 Can somebody.
 ---
 Tie.
----
 My shoe.
 ---
-Cheryl rushes over and ties it.
+It does look like there is
 ---
-away!
-And so.
+a Thai restaurant around here
 ---
-## PETER:
-So...
+It's only two blocks
 ---
-It looks like there is
----
-a Thai restaurant!
----
-Two blocks
----
 ## LISSETTE:
-I wanna.
----
-Go home.
+I wanna go home.
 ---
 ## CHERYL:
 OK baby we can do that.